-"I'm Not Confident in Debiasing AI Systems Since I Know Too Little": Teaching AI Creators About Gender Bias Through Hands-on Tutorials
+"I'm Not Confident in Debiasing AI Systems Since I Know Too Little": Designing and Evaluating Hands-on Gender Bias Tutorials for AI Practitioners and Learners

 Kyrie Zhixuan Zhou, Jiaxun Cao, Xiaowen Yuan, Daniel E. Weissglass, Zachary Kilhoffer, Madelyn Rose Sanfilippo, Xin Tong